swiftkube/client/README.md

   .labelSelector(.exists(["env"]))
 ]

-let task = client.pods.watch(in: .default, options: options) { (event, pod) in print("\(event): \(pod)")
+let task = client.pods.watch(in: .default, options: options)
-}
 ```

 The client reconnects automatically and restarts the watch upon encountering non-recoverable errors.
-The reconnect
+The
-behaviour can be controlled by passing an instance of `RetryStrategy`.
+reconnect-behaviour can be controlled by passing an instance of `RetryStrategy`.

 The default strategy is 10 retry attempts with a fixed 5 seconds delay between each attempt.
 The initial delay is one
 second.
 A jitter of 0.2 seconds is applied.